Daman (2001 film)

-Daman: A Victim of Marital Violence is a 2001 Indian drama film directed by Kalpana Lajmi released on 4 May 2001.
-The lead actress, Raveena Tandon, won the distinguished National Film Award for Best Actress for her role as Durga Saikia.
+Daman: A Victim of Marital Violence is a 2001 Indian Hindi-language drama film directed by Kalpana Lajmi released on 4 May 2001.
+The lead actress, Raveena Tandon, won the National Film Award for Best Actress for her role as Durga Saikia.
 The film follows the story of a battered wife.
-The film was distributed by the Indian Government.
-It marked the debut of bollywood singer Shaan, son of singer and composer Late Manas Mukherjee and younger brother of pop singer and actress Sagarika.
+The film was distributed by Ministry of Health and Family Welfare.
+It marked the debut of singer Shaan as an actor.

 Plot

-The Saikia family are an extremely wealthy family in Assam.
-The two sons of the family are Sanjay (Sayaji Shinde) and Sunil Saikia (Sanjay Suri).
-The latter being the kinder of the two whilst the former is very hot-tempered and has occasional mood swings.
-The parents decide to get him married to Durga (Raveena Tandon), a lower caste girl from a poor family, thinking she will be able to cope with Sanjay's temper.
-Sanjay initially refuses to marry Durga, but when his mother threatens to cut him off from the family will he relents.
+The Saikia family is an extremely wealthy family in Assam.
+The two sons of the family are Sanjay and Sunil Saikia.
+The latter is the kinder of the two, while the former is very hot-tempered and has occasional mood swings.
+The parents decide to get him married to Durga, a lower-caste girl from a poor family, thinking she will be able to cope with Sanjay's temper.
+Sanjay initially refuses to marry Durga, but when his mother threatens to cut him off from the family will, he relents.
 Thus, Durga marries Sanjay and looks forward to her new life.
 From day one, Durga is subjected to physical and mental harm by her husband.
 To add insult to injury, he spends their wedding night with a sex worker called Chameli.
-Durga continues to be tortured by her husband and after a drunken night he rapes her.
+Durga continues to be tortured by her husband, and after a drunken night, he rapes her.

 Soon Durga is pregnant, but Sanjay is convinced the child is not his but Sunil's.
-Durga gives birth to a girl, named Deepa, but this only disappoints Sanjay and he shuns the child.
+Durga gives birth to a girl named Deepa, but this only disappoints Sanjay, and he shuns the child.
 Sanjay decides to get Deepa, now twelve years old, married to a much older man.
 When Durga protests, he viciously beats her.
-Durga's only companion Sunil is killed by Sanjay after he suspects that he and Durga were having an affair.
+Durga's only companion, Sunil, is killed by Sanjay after he suspects that he and Durga were having an affair.
 Durga is devastated by Sunil's death and decides that enough is enough.
 She runs away with Deepa and decides to cut all ties with Sanjay.
 Sanjay files a police complaint but is unsuccessful in finding the two.
-Durga carries on with her life but it's not long before Sanjay finds the two.
-Eventually Durga kills her husband.
+Durga carries on with her life, but it's not long before Sanjay finds the two.
+Eventually, Durga kills her husband.